aryabarzan/IoT-XRay/README.md

 ### 2. Running Locally

-You can also run the services locally without Docker.
+You can also run the apps locally without Docker.
 You will need to have RabbitMQ and MongoDB running on your local machine.

-1.  **Configure the services:**
+1.  **Configure the apps:**

-    For each service (`iot-xray-producer` and `iot-xray-consumer`), you will need to configure the `.env` file with the correct connection strings for RabbitMQ and MongoDB.
-You can also change the port for each service by modifying the `APP_PORT` variable in the `.env` file.
+    For each app (`iot-xray-producer` and `iot-xray-consumer`), you will need to configure the `.env` file with the correct connection strings for RabbitMQ and MongoDB.
+You can also change the port for each app by modifying the `APP_PORT` variable in the `.env` file.

     **`iot-xray-producer/.env`**
     ```